Central TX Lawyer:Texas Juvenile Law

 No. Your child may invoke his or her constitutional right to remain silent and to counsel, just as any adult may.
 Such right does not encompass non-incriminating information, such as name, parents’ names and residence, residence of child, school, work, and other identifying information.

-There is no duty for a police officer or an intake officer to require the presence of a parent or guardian before speaking with a child.
+There is no duty for a police officer or an intake officer to require the presence of a parent or guardian before speaking with a child in juvenile detention.
 A request by a child to see a parent prior to an interrogation is not the same as requesting an attorney.

 (1) the child is likely to abscond or be removed from the jurisdiction of the court;